thewca/wca-regulations/wca-regulations.md

     - 8a3) Have a designated WCA Delegate in attendance.
     - 8a4) Be announced on the WCA website at least two weeks before the beginning of the competition.
     - 8a6) Be publicly accessible.
-    - 8a7) Use the authentic Speed Stacks Stackmat timer (Generation 2 or Pro) for time measurement.
+    - 8a7) Use the authentic Speed Stacks Stackmat timer (Generation 2, Generation 3 Pro Timer, or Generation 4 Pro Timer) for time measurement.
     - 8a8) Be open to all who wish to compete.
 Restrictions must be approved by the WCA Board and clearly stated when the competition is announced.
 - 8f) If WCA Regulations are not correctly observed during a competition, results may be modified at the discretion of the WCA Board.